hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

-For the remote visualization setup on the UAntwerp clusters, we have chosen to use the Xfce Desktop Environment which is definitely more user-friendly than the rather primitive Tab Window Manager and Motif Window Manager, yet requires less system resources and is easier to set up than the more advanced Gnome and KDE desktops.
+For the remote visualization setup on the UAntwerp clusters, we have chosen to use the Xfce Desktop Environment which is definitely more user-friendly than the rather primitive Tab Window Manager and Motif Window Manager yet requires less system resources and is easier to set up than the more advanced Gnome and KDE desktops.

 Prerequisites